JohnEarnest/Mako/docs/makoBasics.md

 		45 func2
 		42 func3

+`:table` is another way to create lookup tables.
+The most common application of this command is the creation of an array of strings.
+Strings will be laid out as they are encountered, and a list of pointers will be added to the rom after a `;` is encountered.
+In addition to building the list of pointers, `:table` makes a constant available indicating the 1-indexed size of the table in cells by appending a `-size` suffix to the table name.

+	:table colors
+		"Red"
+		"Orange"
+		"Green"
+		"Blue"
+		"Indigo"
+		"Violet"
+	;

+	: color-name  RN @ colors-size mod colors + @ ;

 `:image` is used for including image data from external files.
 It requires a name, a quoted filename and a horizontal and vertical size (in pixels) of the tiles of the image.
 The pixels of the image will be stored one 32-bit color pixel to a cell in, one tile after another.
 Images will be discussed in more detail later on.

 	# load a sheet of 16 pixel wide by 32 pixel tall tiles